carlosfrias/apigee-opdk-setup-edge-sso/README.md

 Apigee OPDK Setup Edge SSO
 =========

-This role will setup the SSO component of the Apigee Edge platform.
-This is used to interface with an IDP provider.
+This role will setup the Edge SSO component of the Apigee Edge platform.

 Requirements
 ------------